 What is Carnival in Rio?
-If you really want to know what carnival is, then you must head to Carnival in Rio is to find out for yourself!
+If you really want to know what carnival is, then you must head to Carnival in Rio to find out for yourself!

 What is the History of Carnival?

-The origins of carnival are actually older then Christianity itself.
+The origins of carnival are actually older than Christianity itself.
 The history of carnival dates back to pagan celebrations that were associated with the spring equinox.
 Whilst the exact origins are not known it is speculated that it originated from the Egyptians.

 When the influence of the Catholic Church spread across the world, the celebrations were given Christian meanings.
 Carnival was the final feast before the 40 days of fasting.

 What is the meaning of carnival?
 The word carnival derives from the Latin words ‘carne’ and ‘vale’ which means farewell to meat.
 In the 1400’s Italy was known for its prolific carnival celebrations that included masquerade balls, and these celebrations soon spread all over Europe.